 Porto Bay Hotels (award winner hotels, ratings are top!
 Porto Mare hotel is one of my favourites, love the swimming pools, garden and spa, and excellent customer service.
 They also have a great Italian restaurant called Basilico and it’s right in front of the sea)

-Reid’s Palace, the most famous hotel in Madeira, try the afternoon tea in the balcony for a taste of luxury and go back in time for how the first tourists experienced Madeira.
+Reid’s Palace, one of the most famous hotel in Madeira, try the afternoon tea in the balcony for a taste of luxury and go back in time for how the first tourists experienced Madeira.